 - Disney also used the technique to add two stories to the exterior shots of Pollyanna's aunt's house in Pollyanna.
 The real house (the McDonald Mansion in Santa Rosa, California) is a single story.

-- The famous A Storm Is Coming shot in Terminator 2: Judgement Day is achieved via a matte painting.
+- The famous A Storm Is Coming shot in The Terminator is achieved via a matte painting.

 - The "cliff jump" scene from Butch Cassidy and the Sundance Kid features a matte-painted cliff wall.